bheemreddy-samsara/appwright/docs/config.md

 - BROWSERSTACK_ACCESS_KEY

 BrowserStack also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.
+If BrowserStack has not enabled Appium 3 for your account yet, set `appiumVersion` in the device config (or `BROWSERSTACK_APPIUM_VERSION` env var) to request the correct server version.

 ### LambdaTest